canonical/charm-nginx/README.md

 ## Enable TLS

-TLS is enabled when the ssl_cert (certificate) and ssl_key (private key) parameters are present, and ssl_ca (CA certificate) is optional.
+TLS is enabled when the ssl_cert (certificate) and ssl_key (private key) parameters are present, and ca_cert (CA certificate) is optional.
 The values must be passed as base64 encoded strings.

 ```